-III.
-Major Requirements Sixty credits in theology and religious studies, including: Introductory Courses RS 267 RS 200 The Hebrew Bible RS 201 Torah: The Birth of a People RS 208 Women and the Hebrew Bible RS 211 The Gospel of Jesus Christ RS 217 The Message of Paul RS 221 John: A Different Gospel Intermediate Courses RS 300 Themes of Christian Faith RS 301 Women and Theology RS 303 Theology of the Person RS 310 Jesus the Christ RS 312 Rethinking God RS 317 Church as Community RS 321 Symbol, Ritual, and Sacrament RS 330 God, Money, and Politics RS 334 Jesus and Liberation RS 338 Human Sexuality: The Challenge of Love RS 341 Contemporary Ethical Issues RS 345 Biomedical Ethics: The Giving and Taking of Life RS 347 Christianity and Ecology Advanced Courses RS 407 Interpreting the Hebrew Bible RS 414 Interpreting the Synoptics RS 401 Historical Theology I5 RS 419 RS 420 Historical Theology II5 RS 461 RS Elective (approved by adviser)5 Please Note: Students who transfer with 90 or more credits and no applicable religious studies may waive this requirement, reducing their major credit total to 55.
+Sixty credits in theology and religious studies, including:

+RS 267 ourses Spiritual Traditions: East and West5

+Choose one of the following Hebrew Bible courses:

+RS 200 The Hebrew Bible

+RS 201 Torah: The Birth of a People

+RS 208 Women and the Hebrew Bible

+Choose one of the following New Testament courses:

+RS 211 The Gospel of Jesus Christ

+RS 217 The Message of Paul

+RS 221 John: A Different Gospel

+Intermediate C ourses

+Choose two of the following systematics courses:

+RS 300 Themes of Christian Faith

+RS 301 Women and Theology

+RS 303 Theology of the Person

+RS 310 Jesus the Christ

+RS 312 Rethinking God

+RS 317 Church as Community

+RS 321 Symbol, Ritual, and Sacrament

+Choose one of the following ethics courses:

+RS 330 God, Money, and Politics

+RS 334 Jesus and Liberation

+RS 338 Human Sexuality: The Challenge of Love

+RS 341 Contemporary Ethical Issues

+RS 345 Biomedical Ethics: The Giving and Taking of Life

+RS 347 Christianity and Ecology

+Advanced Cour ses

+Choose one of the following two courses:

+RS 407 Interpreting the Hebrew Bible

+RS 414 Interpreting the Synoptics

+RS 401 Theology of Religions

+RS 419 Historical Theology I

+Historical Theology II

+RS 420

+RS 420 RS 461 Theology Seminar

+C.

+applicable religious studies may waive this requirement, reducing their major credit total to 55.